The Behavioral Dimensions of Borderline Disorder

-You need to know the difference between hurting yourself for the reasons already discussed and the presence of a significant suicide risk.
-You can learn to understand the progression to suicide and determine your risk early.
+It's important to know the difference between hurting oneself for the reasons already discussed and the presence of a significant suicide risk.
+You can learn to understand the progression to suicide and determine the risk early.

 The first stage is having thoughts that life is not worth living.
 The second stage is thinking about suicide itself, at first occasionally, and then more and more often.
-You may then progress to finding yourself planning how you would do this.
+Your loved one may then progress to finding themselves planning how they would do this.
 This is a dangerous step in the progression towards suicide, as the next step is the final one, suicide itself.

-Some circumstances put you at greater risk.
-It is important for you to be aware of them and to take the necessary steps to take good care of yourself.
-If you have Borderline Disorder and engage in highly impulsive acts, such as the use of drugs and alcohol, your risk of suicide is between 4 and 9 percent according to historical data.
-Whether or not you fall into a high-risk category, if you feel yourself at risk for the symptoms of suicide, or you do not feel safe for any reason, you need to get help quickly.
-Major depressive disorder and bipolar disorder are common co-occurrences in people with Borderline Disorder that put you at greater risk for suicide.
+Some circumstances put your loved one at greater risk.
+It is important for you to be aware of them and to take the necessary steps to take good care of yourself and your loved one.
+If your loved one has Borderline Disorder and engages in highly impulsive acts, such as the use of drugs and alcohol, their risk of suicide is between 4 and 9 percent according to historical data.
+Whether or not they fall into a high-risk category, if they feel themsleves at risk for the symptoms of suicide, or they do not feel safe for any reason, they need to get help quickly.
+Major depressive disorder and bipolar disorder are common co-occurrences in people with Borderline Disorder that put your loved one at greater risk for suicide.
 Those who use drugs, alcohol, or engage in self-harming behaviors or who were physically or sexually abused as children or teenagers are more likely to complete suicide than those with Borderline Disorder who have not been exposed to these events.
 The fact is, those who are most impulsive are the most at risk.

-Please know that repeated parasuicidal acts, or suicidal gestures, may result in your family and friends mistaking your reports of real suicide situations for parasuicidal behavior.
-It is essential that you learn to stop parasuicidal behaviors.
-A treatment plan and a clinical professional can help you with this.
+Please know that repeated parasuicidal acts, or suicidal gestures, may result in family and friends mistaking reports of real suicide situations for parasuicidal behavior.
+It is essential that your loved one learns to stop parasuicidal behaviors.
+A treatment plan and a clinical professional can help them with this.
 It is also essential for families and clinicians of those with Borderline Disorder to learn the risk factors for suicide in Borderline Disorder and remain alert to the risk of suicide in patients with the Disorder.

-There is a community of support here for you with the Black Sheep Project, a community of others who have a common story, who have faced similar challenges and emerged to build happy and successful lives.
-We are with you, here to help you find a therapist who is just the right fit and create a way forward with the ones you love.
+There is a community of support here for you with the Black Sheep Project, a community of others who have a common story, who have faced similar challenges.
+We are with you, here to help you find a clinician who is just the right fit and create a way forward with the ones you love.

-If you believe you are at risk for attempting suicide, you should contact your physician if you have one.
+If you believe your loved one is at risk for attempting suicide, you should contact their physician if they have one.
 If not, or if you cannot get through, call a suicide prevention line, the closest hospital emergency room, or dial your local emergency services number.

 Group 3: Impaired Perception and Reasoning

 People with Borderline Disorder often say they have difficulty with memory, particularly under stress.
-If you have Borderline Disorder, you may misperceive experiences, expecting the worst from others, even when nothing negative is actually happening.
-Difficulty with concentration, with organizing your thoughts and behaviors, difficulty being able to think through a complex problem adequately or to determine reasonable alternatives and the consequences of those alternatives are also hallmarks.
+If your loved one has Borderline Disorder, they may misperceive experiences, expecting the worst from others, even when nothing negative is actually happening.
+Difficulty with concentration, with organizing their thoughts and behaviors, difficulty being able to think through a complex problem adequately or to determine reasonable alternatives and the consequences of those alternatives are also hallmarks.
 This also includes, difficulty with perception of important events, thinking and reasoning that may result in faulty decisions that could have highly detrimental consequences.